Xzyaihni/stephanie/README.md

 ./target/release/stephanie
 ```

-build dependices (but i dont remember all of them, lmao)
+build dependices (but i dont remember all of them, lmao):

-liblzma-dev
+- liblzma-dev